 Clothes stay right next to your baby’s skin, day and night, and our skin is our largest organ.
 So, it’s very important to choose outfits that aren’t just soft and cozy, but free of toxic dyes, pesticide residues, and other dangerous chemicals.

 I dive deep into organic clothing for babies and kids.
 As with mattresses and bedding, look for organic clothing with the GOTS label (top choice) or Oeko-Tex (second best) labels.
-Some of my favorite brands are Frugi, PACT Organics (new PACT customers can get 20% off with code NATBABYMAMA20), and Finn & Emma.
+Some of my favorite brands are Frugi, PACT Organics (Be sure to save 15% off with the code NATBABYMAMA15.), and Finn & Emma.

 In addition, I also have an entire post dedicated to organic newborn clothing.